mohPYdev/LORD/README.md

-# Project Title
+# LORD

-This project is an online panel for generating reservation/booking websites with lots of features to customize.
+LORD (LowcOde Reservation system Development) is an online panel for generating reservation/booking websites developed using MDSE methodology with lots of features to customize.
 We devided the reservation items into 3 groups:
  - Places
     - eg. Cinema, Restaurant, Stadium